sonots/fluent-plugin-keep-forward/README.md

 - keepalive_time (time)

     Keepalive expired time.
-Default is nil (which means as long as possible).
+Default is nil (which means to keep connection as long as possible).

 - prefer_recover (bool)